hongguozb/kafkaSender/README.md

 # kafkaSender
-a kafka message client with simple UI
+A kafka client with simple UI，can sender message to kafka with UI